 Papavaceae (Family name)

-Forage for Pollinators: Produces Pollen in abundance for Honeybees, Bumblebees and Solitary bees.
+Forage for Pollinators: Produces Pollen in abundance for Honeybees, Short and Long-tongued Bumblebees and Solitary bees.
 So much so it is sought after even when there are plenty of other pollen sources available.
-The Poppy mason bee, Hoplitis papaveris, uses Poppy petals to line its nest.
+The Poppy Mason bee, Hoplitis papaveris, uses Poppy petals to line its nest.
 It has been observed that there is also Nectar available from this Poppy at times (though this has not been observed with other Poppies).
 It is pollinated by insects, particularly bumble bees.

 Flowering time: June, July, August.